 Stores up to 2 charges.

-The Abilities in the list below can be comboed with Rain of Vengeance to yield deadly results.
+The list below lists some common Abilities that can be comboed with Rain of Vengeance to yield deadly results.
 Rain of Vengeance should be considered over Strafe if your team features two or more of these.

 - Howling Blast (Arthas)